AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas-troubleshooting.md

 ![Journey with nodes with a higher percentage than previous node](assets/journey-canvas-higher-percentage.png)

-The journey used in the following scenarios is configured with the following settings:
+The journey used in the following scenarios is configured with these settings:

 * **[!UICONTROL Person]** is set as the container

 * **[!UICONTROL Event]** is set as the primary metric

-#### Scenario 1 - User A follows journey path in the first session, then only later nodes in a subsequent session
+#### Scenario 1: User A follows the journey path in the first session.
+In a subsequent session, the user has an event that matches only a later node.

 Suppose that User A visits the site and completes the journey (Node 1: "Visit site" > Node 2: "View Product A" > Node 3: "Check out").
-Because User A completed the journey, an event is counted on each node of the journey.
+Because User A had an event that matched each node of the journey in order, an event is counted on each node of the journey.

 Now, suppose that User A visits the site again in a later session.
 Because User A already completed the journey in a previous session by following the journey path, this means that any time User A has an event that matches any node in the journey--even if User A has not followed the path of the journey in their current session--an event is counted on the relevant node in the journey.
 For example, if User A checks out, then an event is counted on the "Check out" node.
 This can result in a higher percentage and number on the "Check out" node than on the preceding node, "View Product A."